List of Leeds/Bradford MCCU players

 Leeds/Bradford MCC University, formerly Leeds/Bradford University Centre of Cricketing Excellence, was formed in 2005, and first appeared in first-class cricket in 2012.
 The players in this list have all played at least one first-class match for Leeds/Bradford MCCU.
 MCC funding came to an end in July 2020, although no matches were played in the 2020 season due to the restrictions put in place during the Coronavirus outbreak.
-In December 2019 the ECB announced that matches with MCCU sides would lose their first-class status as of the 2021 season.
+In December 2019 the ECB announced that matches with MCCU teams would lose their first-class status as of the 2021 season.

 Players are listed in order of appearance, where players made their debut in the same match, they are ordered by batting order.